The Origins of Personal Defense: Why Shields and Parrying Defined Ancient Warfare

 The Disarming Parry

-An advanced technique, but described in ancient sources such as De Re Militari, involves using the shield or weapon to catch an opponent’s blade and then twist to pull the weapon from their hand.
+An advanced technique, described in ancient sources such as De Re Militari, involves using the shield or weapon to catch an opponent’s blade and then twist to pull the weapon from their hand.
 This was risky because it required precise angle and strength.
-More common was to parry and then “cross” your weapon over the opponent’s arm, trapping it momentarily, allowing a shield bash to the face.
+More common was to parry and then "cross" your weapon over the opponent’s arm, trapping it momentarily, allowing a shield bash to the face.
+The disarming parry was often a last resort, attempted only when a warrior had a clear advantage in positioning or strength.

 Training Regimens for Shield and Parry Mastery